 - Slide it down your mane slowly but firmly while holding your ends with your other hand for stability.

 - Repeat brushing for this section until hair is straight.
 This can take two or more passes.
 Move on to the next section and repeat until you’ve brushed all the sections.

 - Do a final sweep through all the sections from the roots to the ends until your tresses shine.
 For volume, place the brush underneath the hair and comb through.

 These are the top picks for best hair straightening brushes that will tackle any stray strand or stubborn curl.
 Using a heated styler brush saves so much time and you get salon-level results right in your bedroom.

 The best one of this bunch, for me, is the Tymo Ionic Straightening Brush.

 There are so many heat settings, so it will work for every hair type.
 The handle is easy to hold and it has an anti-burn design so you don’t scald yourself.

 The lightweight brush heats up quickly and emits negative ions and shorten styling time.
 It distributes heat evenly and has a smart feature that remembers what heat setting you previously used.

 All these features make it the best choice for me.
 Definitely check out this brush if you’re in the market for a straightener that’s feature-packed and easy to use.

-Lucky Curl reviews the Simply Straight Ceramic Brush.
-Plus, what to consider before buying a straightening brush and some product alternatives.
+Lucky Curl reviews the popular Amika Hair Straightening Brush.
+Plus, what to consider when buying a straightening brush.